Chapter 3: General Provisions, Section 8: Prosecution and Progress

 - Display internal milestones and other time constraints, such as placing traffic on detours or new pavement, and beginning new phases of the work in staged construction.

-Schedule a preconstruction conference as soon as is practical after a contractor has been selected for a project.
+Schedule a preconstruction conference as soon as practical after a contractor has been selected for a project.
 Be prepared to discuss with the contractor the items in Section 8‑1.03, “Preconstruction Conference,” of the Standard Specifications.

 Refer to Section 5-003, “Preconstruction Conference with the Contractor,” of this manual for additional guidance.
 Review the job with Caltrans personnel before the start of job site activities, and refer to Section 5-002, “Preconstruction Conference with Caltrans Personnel,” of this manual.